Easy Mongolian BBQ Recipe: How To Make It At Home

 1. Overcrowding the Pan: Cooking too much at once causes steaming rather than searing.
 Work in batches to maintain the high heat needed for authentic flavor development.
 Studies show this simple change can improve flavor by 30%.

 3. Cutting Meat With the Grain: Always slice against the grain for maximum tenderness.
-Cutting with the grain results in chewy, fibrous meat that can ruin the dish.
+Cutting with the grain results in chewy, fibrous meat that can ruin the mongolian bbq recipe.

 4. Using Cold Ingredients: Adding refrigerator-cold vegetables to your hot pan dramatically reduces temperature and prevents proper caramelization.
 Allow ingredients to reach room temperature before cooking.